 Blenheim Palace grounds were created between 1764 and 1774.
 The view across the Queen Pool has been described as ‘the finest view in England’.
 Enter through the Woodstock Gate to be hit by this spectacular view immediately.
 The bridge across the Queen Pool was built containing rooms, but they have never been used.

 Our day at the palace was purely spectacular.
-Val and I spent around an hour exploring the inside of the palace and around 2 hours in the gardens and the grounds.
+Val (one of my travel friends) and I spent around an hour exploring the inside of the palace and around 2 hours in the gardens and the grounds.

 How to get to Blenheim Palace

 You can get to Blenheim Palace easily from Oxford on the S3 bus to Woodstock.
 The bus goes from outside the Theatre on George Street, Oxford.
 From London and Bournemouth you can book tours to Blenheim Palace as a day trip.